 Get to Know Your Plants

 If you are about to buy indoor plants online, choose those that will thrive on the amount of sunlight your house can provide.
 Provide the water they need consistently and not in alternating periods.
 Drought can affect the root system and make the plant weak.
 Most plants need to have their roots moist (not necessarily wet) but other plants tend to dry out faster when deprived of water.
 If you are new to gardening, find out the watering routine your plant needs.
+You’ll also need to understand whether your plant can deal with simple window-based light from the sun, or whether it will need intense lighting from something like a Viparspectra LED grow light.
+There are lots of things to consider in getting to know your plant, so plan ahead.

 Indoor plants also need to be regularly fertilised.
 A good fertiliser contains a balanced formula of vitamins and amino acids.
 To avoid pest problems, it also pays to use a pest control spray to prevent mites, earwigs, beetles and white flies from destroying your plants.
 Once a plant gets infected, the infection can spread quickly to other plants near it.
 Pest control will help you prevent this from happening.